 - msg (str) a custom deprecation message (default: "This {function|class} has been deprecated and may be removed in a future release.") - logger (str) the logger to use for emitting the warning (default: the calling pyomo package, or "pyomo") - version (str) [required] the version in which the decorated object was deprecated.
-General practice is to set version to '' or 'TBD' during development and update it to the actual release as part of the release process. - $\mathbf{remove_in}(str)$ the version in which the decorated object will be removed from the code.
+General practice is to set version to the current development version (from pyomo -version) during development and update it to the actual release as part of the release process. - remove_in (str) the version in which the decorated object will be removed from the code.